-The ILA capture data buffer can be subdivided into one or more capture windows, the depth each of which is a power of 2 number of samples from 1 to (((buffer size) / (number of windows)) - 1).
+The ILA capture data buffer can be subdivided into one or more capture windows.
+The depth each window is a power of 2 number of samples from 1 to (((buffer size) / (number of windows)) - 1).
 For example, if the ILA data buffer is 1024 samples deep and is segmented into four capture windows, then each window can be up to 256 samples deep.
 Each capture window has its own trigger mark corresponding to the trigger event that caused the capture window to fill.